 Go on a boat trip to Las Isletas

 Among the most popular things to do in Granada, Nicaragua there is going on a boat trip around Las Isletas.
-It is rumored that there are around 365 islands, all scattered on lake Nicaragua and formed as a result of the eruption of Mombacho volcano – of which you will get stunning views from the lake.
+Apparently there are around 365 islands, all scattered on lake Nicaragua and formed as a result of the eruption of Mombacho Volcano – of which you will get stunning views from the lake.

 The best time for a boat tour is around 3:45 pm.
 That way, you will avoid the heat of the day, enjoy the sunset on the way back to Granada, and as it is not as hot all wildlife will be out and about, and you will be able to admire the monkeys that live in a few of the islands and the many bird species.

 This is a tour you must do with a good guide, one who is a keen birdwatcher and who can point you to look in the right direction.
-Below are some good tours of Las Isletas that can be bought online:
+You will need binoculars to make the most of it.
+I recommend this Granada 2.5 hour tour of Nicaragua Islets – it’s actually a kayak tour, so you’ll be paddling along to the best spots around the lake for an even better birdwatching experience.

 Go to the train station